zwiebert/tronferno-fhem/README.md

 ### 1. FHEM module Fernotron

- * It controls Fernotron devices and utilizes Sensors and Switches for usage with FHEM.
+ * It controls Fernotron devices
+ * it makes available Fernotron sensors and switches for usage with FHEM.
  * It requires SIGNALduino as underlying IODev and RF transceiver hardware.
  * Please refer to the [module help text](doc/sduino_fernotron.pod).